 Hurricane preparedness in Florida is a hot topic as the spring approaches.
 Some steps to take before it’s in full swing include:

 Take photos of your home -A critical piece in filing a successful property damage claim involves providing evidence of the extent of the damage.
 This means that the better your evidence, the more likely your claim will receive approval.
 Many homeowners neglect this aspect of hurricane preparation and later have a difficult time securing the funds they need to fully restore their homes.
 While it may seem tedious now, it’s a good idea to take photos of both the inside and outside of your home, as well as your valuable belongings, just in case you need to show them to your insurance provider later.

 Read through your homeowners insurance policy -Another crucial step is reading through your insurance policy to really understand what it covers.
 It’s not uncommon for homeowners to neglect this step only to find out they can’t cover their hurricane deductible after a devastating storm.
 By reading through your policy before hurricane season, you can rest assured your home is protected by setting aside enough money to cover your deductible, or you can purchase additional coverage to protect it.
-Flood damage, a common side effect of hurricanes in Florida, is typically not covered.
+Boca Raton flood damage, a common side effect of hurricanes in Florida, is typically not covered.
 You should consider adding this coverage for extra protection.
 Additionally, consider backing up your copy of the policy in electronic form so you can access it again if your physical copy is destroyed in the storm.

 Make a list of nearby contractors – The aftermath of a hurricane in Florida can leave entire communities devastated, both physically and psychologically.
 Living through a hurricane can be mentally and emotionally draining, and these effects definitely take their toll on survivors.
 Looking for contractors to fix your home after a storm can feel overwhelming if you are already suffering these effects.
 Making a list of contractors now can save you time and energy after a storm.